chricke/php5rp_ng/README.md

 # php5rp_ng
 ### PHP5 Reverse Proxy Next Generation

-> This software is still under development and is considered experimental.
+# This software is no longer maintained.
+If you really want to use this please make sure you also read the infos under "Issues".

 ### Description